In development · Solo dev · UE 5.7.4

 Weapon categories12 classes

-Bullet drop, penetration values, ricochet chances.
+Bullet drop, penetration through cover, ricochet off hard surfaces.
 Walls aren't always cover.
-Ammo selection matters.
-Every shot has physics.
+Ammo selection matters at every range.
+Every shot is a physics calculation.

 Development roadmap